Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Conceptual Framework: Two Forms of Metric Inconsistency

-An illustrative inter-concept tradeoff involves accuracy and fairness.
+An illustrative inter-concept trade-off involves accuracy and fairness.
 From an information theory perspective, Zhao \& Gordon~\cite{zhao2022inherenttradeoffslearningfair} derived lower bounds to show that satisfying \emph{independence-based} parity notions such as demographic (statistical) parity would impose extra error when group base rates differed.
-Specifically, for binary class labels $Y\in \{0,1\}$ and a protected attribute $A\in \{0,1\}$, given $\operatorname{Err}_g(h)$ denotes the misclassifications rate of hypothesis~$h$ on group $A=g$, they proved that
+Specifically, for binary class labels $Y\in \{0,1\}$ and a protected attribute $A\in \{0,1\}$, given $\operatorname{Err}_g(h)$ denotes the misclassification rate of hypothesis~$h$ on group $A=g$, they proved that

-Thus, when the base-rate gap on the right-hand side was large, at least one group must incur a proportionally large error.
+Thus, when the base-rate gap on the right-hand side is large, at least one group must incur a proportionally large error.

 The empirical findings paint a more nuanced picture.
-Hardt et al.\cite{hardt2016} demonstrated that, via post‑processing optimization, \emph{error‑rate‑matching} criteria—such as equalized odds or equality of opportunity—can be satisfied with negligible loss in overall accuracy.
-Rodolfa et al.\cite{Rodolfa_2021} corroborated this across several public‑policy tasks and observed virtually no reduction in precision after post‑hoc mitigation of recall disparity.
-Furthermore, Li et al.\cite{li2022accuratefairnessimprovingindividual} showed that enforcing their causal‑path fairness constraint can even \emph{improve} accuracy.
+Hardt et al. \cite{hardt2016} demonstrated that, via post‑processing optimization, \emph{error‑rate‑matching} criteria—such as equalized odds or equality of opportunity—can be satisfied with negligible loss in overall accuracy.
+Rodolfa et al. \cite{Rodolfa_2021} corroborated this across several public‑policy tasks and observed virtually no reduction in precision after post‑hoc mitigation of recall disparity.
+Furthermore, Li et al. \cite{li2022accuratefairnessimprovingindividual} showed that enforcing their causal‑path fairness constraint can even \emph{improve} accuracy.

 The key insight is that the \textbf{accuracy–fairness trade‑off is not universal but depends on the particular fairness metric}.
 Independence‑based metrics tend to incur an accuracy cost, whereas error‑rate‑matching criteria, calibration, or certain causal formulations can often be achieved at little or no cost.
 Analogous debates have arisen over trade‑offs between accuracy–interpretability~\cite{rudin2019stop,10.1145/3531146.3533090} and accuracy–privacy~\cite{Ziller2021MedicalDP}.